 As noted in Section I, Peking sounded a series of warnings to the US in late September and early October, prior to the intervention of the People's Volunteers.
 According to John W. Spanier, known for his study of the Truman-MacArthur controversy, "According to one interpretation of this diplomatic offensive, Peking was warning the United States not to cross the parallel".
-83 If so, this also seems to indicate, in the light of the above-described general process by which Peking finally decided to intervene in Korea, that there were circumstances in China that tended to disincline it from full-scale involvement in Korea at that time.
+If so, this also seems to indicate, in the light of the general process described above by which Peking finally decided to intervene in Korea, that there were circumstances in China that tended to disincline it from full-scale involvement in Korea at that time.

-From the above analysis, we cannot but consider reasonable the arguments concerning the origin of the Korean War that it is inconceivable that Mao would have had his nation involved in the war before 25 June, 84 and that "there is no evidence that it was instigated by the Chinese", 85 both in support of the conclusion, Allen S. hiting attempted to establish in his excellent book, "China Crosses the Yalu", that "there is no clear evidence of Chinese participation in the planning and preparation of the Korean War".
+From the above analysis, we cannot but consider reasonable that Mao could not possibly have had his nation involved in the war before 25 June, and that "there is no evidence that it was instigated by the Chinese".
+Both support the conclusion Allen S. Whiting attempted to establish in his excellent book, China Crosses the Yalu, that "there is no clear evidence of Chinese participation in the planning and preparation of the Korean War".